hulchenko/react-practice/config.md

    In return data can be accessed with {this.state} or with {name} (if we use JS syntax above)
 7. To change state in Component(outside of Component's braces): this.setState({ name: 'Test' });
+8. 'this'(gives access to properties on class): this.props or this.state